Frontierland at Magic Kingdom (Rides, Dining, and Shopping)

 Frontierland Rides

 Frontierland has a few attractions that are good for everyone.
-However, one ride will have a height restriction, Big Thunder Mountain Railroad.
+However, two rides in the land have a height restriction: Big Thunder Mountain Railroad and Tiana’s Bayou Adventure.
+Both attractions have a 40′ height requirement.

 Big Thunder Mountain Railroad